ICSI Center In Pimpri Chinchwad

-A state of the art lab facility with Co2 incubators, the latest Heracell and Thermp Forma, two laminar flows, an Olympus and Narischige Micromanipulator for doing ICSI, Olympus Stereozoom microscope and all facilities for Vitrification (latest techniques for embryo freezing) sets apart at our ICSI Center in Pimpri Chinchwad lab as one of the best.
+A state of the art lab facility with Co2 incubators, the latest Heracell and Thermop Forma, two laminar flows, an Olympus and Narischige Micromanipulator for doing ICSI, Olympus Stereozoom microscope and all facilities for Vitrification (latest techniques for embryo freezing) sets apart at our ICSI Center In Pimpri Chinchwad lab as one of the best.

 Until the 90’s males with very low counts(less than 5million per ml) or poor quality sperms had no hope of fathering children, This problem was surmounted by the new breakthrough of ICSI, which took place in Brussels, Belgium in 1992.

 Since then, many such patients have fathered a child.
 In ICSI all the steps are similar to the procedure of IVF, except the step of fertilization.
 Normally in IVF one egg is mixed with 100,000 sperms and one of the sperms fertilizes the egg on its own, In contrast, in ICSI each egg is held and injected with a single live sperm, This micro-fertilization is done with the help of a machine called the Micromanipulator.
 ICSI is done where the egg is held and injected with single live sperm, cultured for 2-3 days and good quality of embryos are transferred in the uterus.

 Indications for ICSI is a technique usually performed in males with: